eslint/eslint/docs/src/extend/custom-rules.md

 };
 ```

 In the preceding example, the error level is assumed to be the first argument.
-It is followed by the first optional argument, a string which may be either `"always"` or `"never"`.
+It is followed by the first optional argument, a string that may be either `"always"` or `"never"`.
 The final optional argument is an object, which may have a boolean property named `exceptRange`.

 To learn more about JSON Schema, we recommend looking at some examples in [website](https://json-schema.org/learn/) to start, and also reading [Understanding JSON Schema](https://json-schema.org/understanding-json-schema/) (a free ebook).

-TODO: i don't understand what this note is saying. could someone clarify?

-**Note:** Currently you need to use full JSON Schema object rather than array in case your schema has references ($ref), because in case of array format ESLint transforms this array into a single schema without updating references that makes them incorrect (they are ignored).
+**Note:** Currently you need to use a full JSON Schema object rather than an array in case your schema has references ($ref), because, in the case of array format, ESLint transforms this array into a single schema without updating references that make them incorrect (they are ignored).

 ### Accessing Shebangs